pantheon-systems/documentation/source/_docs/guides/launch/02-plans.md

 Now that you've upgraded your site to paid plan, it's the perfect time to test how your site works in the wild.

 ### [New Relic APM Pro](/docs/new-relic/#activate-new-relic-apm-pro)
 In preparation for these tests, activate New Relic APM Pro so you can observe your site's performance like a maverick.
-This free service is accessible in the Pantheon Site Dashboard and offers a nearly real-time look into the performance of a web application.
+This service is accessible in the Pantheon Site Dashboard for all site plans except Basic, and offers a nearly real-time look into the performance of a web application.

 ### [Performance Testing](/docs/load-and-performance-testing/#performance-testing)
 Measure your site's response time to proactively expose bottlenecks.
 We recommend running performance tests before you run load tests.